Performing the update

 Once you have determined your update path and tested your update, you can perform your SonarQube Community Build update.

-Now that you have Determining the update path and performed the Pre-update steps, you can proceed with your update.
+Now that you have determined the upgrade path and performed the pre-update steps, you can proceed with your update.

 Updating a ZIP file instance

-Before you update, make sure you know how to Installation overview and check that your environment Server host requirements of your target version.
+Before you update, make sure you know how to install the server from the ZIP file, see Installation overview, and check that your environment meets the requirements of the version you’re updating to, see Server host requirements.

 To update from the ZIP file: